 Explores the field of family life education.
 Includes the history, development, and theory of family life education, as well as discusses the types of family life education programs.
 Develops the knowledge and practical skills that are required to identify needs, design programs, teach family life education, facilitate groups, and evaluate participants and programs in a wide variety of settings with a broad range of populations.
 Develops an appreciation for the impact of diversity in family life education which includes an awareness of multicultural factors, family structure, culture, economics, gender, race, religion, disability, ageism, and sexual orientation.

 Certifies students in the Prevention and Relationship Enhancement Program and other relationship curricula.

 Introduces students to the fundamentals of family financial management.
 Focuses on norms, roles, values, and traditions of financial management in family systems.
-Emotional, subjective, and unstructured patterns which contribute to financial mismanagement are evaluated.
-Personal and social influences are considered, including, marketing, holidays, spending pressure, goal definition, and debt accumulation.
+Evaluates emotional, subjective, and unstructured patterns, which contribute to financial mismanagement.
+Considers personal and social influences, including, marketing, holidays, spending pressure, goal definition, and debt accumulation.

 Introduces the fundamentals of family dynamics and systems as they relate to family structure and function.
 Focuses on historical development, theoretical underpinnings, and applied utility of dynamics and systems.
 Includes boundary management, infraction, and renewal in contemporary family systems.